Someone Who'll Watch Over Me

 "Three stellar performances...
 Hilariously funny as well as moving...
 A wise and wonderful play" The Guardian

-Someone Who'll Watch Over Me stars Jonny Lee Miller as 'Adam' the American doctor, Aidan Gillen as 'Edward' the Irish journalist and David Threlfall as 'Michael the British academic.
+The cast for Someone Who'll Watch Over Me in London features Jonny Lee Miller as 'Adam' the American doctor, Aidan Gillen as 'Edward' the Irish journalist and David Threlfall as 'Michael' the British academic.
+It is directed by Dominic Dromgoole with designs by Anthony Lamble, lighting by Paul Anderson and sound by Fergus O'Hare.

 "Humorous and heartbreaking...
 Superlatively cast and beautifully paced" The Independent